Guided Rome Walking Tour (locations listed)

 The Trevi Fountain stands not only as a stunning piece of Baroque artistry but also as a symbol of Rome's rich history and the enduring allure of its timeless traditions.

-#3 The Pantheon
+Our next attraction: The Pantheon

 Dream it